stevenjmesser/visitmy.website/_posts/2023-04-21-the-slidehole.md

  - Weeknotes
 ---

 You know what, I’ve been up for two hours already, let’s write some weeknotes.
-It’s the fault of a pizza with huge amounts of blue cheese on it – that or the cat – but I’ll assume it’s the _formaggio_.
+It’s the fault of a pizza with huge amounts of blue cheese on it – that or the cat – but I’ll assume it’s the *formaggio*.
 The cat’s having a bad time with one of his neighbours, no need to add to his load.

 Once again, I missed writing last week’s notes, so you’ve got a double episode today.
 There won’t be any notes next week as I’m taking time off to [fastpack](https://irunfar.com/the-definitive-guide-to-fastpacking) from Machynlleth to Penryndeudraeth, and then hang out with the ‘in-laws’.
-And there might not be any notes after that if I die in south Snowdonia, but fingers crossed...
+And there might not be any notes after that if I die in south Snowdonia, but fingers crossed…

 Over the last two weeks, I